CodeMouse92/the-missing-recipes/README.md

 It is now easier to recover iron from some items.

-Smelting or blasting an iron door, iron trapdoor, iron armor, iron horse armor, or a minecart, hopper, smithing table, or cauldron yields an iron ingot (instead of an iron nugget).
+Smelting or blasting any of the following yields an iron nugget:

+* Iron shovel
+* Iron pickaxe
+* Iron axe
+* Iron sword
+* Shears
+* Compass
+* Flint and Steel
+* Iron pressure plate

+Smelting or blasting any of the following yields an iron ingot:

+* Iron armor
+* Chainmail armor
+* Iron horse armor
+* Iron door or trapdoor
+* Cauldron
+* Hopper
+* Minecart
+* Smithing Table
+* Flint and Steel
+* Chain
+* Rail
+* Detector Rail
+* Activator Rail

 ![Iron Ingot](img/iron_ingot1.png)
 ![Iron Ingot](img/iron_ingot2.png)